Startup business tax credits you need to know

 The most important business startup tax credit: R&D

-One major startup tax credit that founders should know about is the federal R&D tax credit.
-You qualify if your startup made less than $5 million in annual gross receipts and technology design.
+One major startup tax credit that all founders should know about is the federal R&D tax credit.
+You may qualify if your startup made less than $5 million in annual gross receipts and technology design.

-Startups, especially SaaS-based ones, spend a lot of money on research and development.
+Startups, especially SaaS-based ones, often spend a lot of money on research and development.
+Just make sure you keep accurate records to track how much money is applicable.

 Changes to the R&D tax credit section 174

-In 2017, the Tax Cuts And Jobs Act updated businesses’ ability to expense their section 174 costs.
+In 2017, the Tax Cuts and Jobs Act updated businesses’ ability to expense their section 174 costs.
 Section 174 expenses now must be capitalized and amortized by domestic and foreign research.

 • Domestic Research - capitalize all costs over five years utilizing a half-year convention.